johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/BuildingSites/BuildingComponents/BuildingContentful.md

 so when it is placed on a site, the data is pre-populated.

 Once a contentful component is placed, the content can be edited by the content editor as needed.
-In addition, if a site editor wants to revert to the original content, they can do so at the individual component level via a reset button in the context menu.
+In addition, if a content editor wants to revert to the original content, they can do so at the individual component level via a reset button in the context menu.

-As a site builder, if you see a component that is often reused through the site - say a tout on each article - it can be helpful to build this component as a contentful tout and then a site editor can quickly choose this component and skip entering the data for it.
+As a site builder, if you see a component that is often reused through the site - say a tout on each article - it can be helpful to build this component as a contentful tout and then a content editor can quickly choose this component and skip entering the data for it.

 ## Developing a Contentful Component